lab11/SensEye-2/readme.md

 **Note**: the cross compiler tools work for me on 64-bit fedora, but not in a shared folder.
 You may need to install ia32-libs or equivalent if you are on a 64-bit system

 ### TFTP Server
-Follow instructions online to install a TFTP server and enable it.

 Test that the server is working by running:

     touch <tftpboot directory>/foo